KCisSICKnasty/SICKnasty-FO4/README.md

 - Launch ModOrganizer.exe from your Installation Location.
 - If you see a pop-up called Register?, select Yes.

-MOST IMPORTANTLY, NAVIGATE TO STOCK GAME FOLDER AND LAUNCH: fo4downgrader.exe

-It will say "Patch successful!" and then you may continue!
+Downgrading: (copy & pasted from The Midnight Ride website)

+- In the Stock Game folder, double-click on fo4downgrader.exe to run it.
+- A command prompt window will open & it should say: "Patching successful"
+- Close the command prompt & backups with _downgradeBackup appended to their name should appear in the Stock Game folder.

+__Download my resource files from here: https://www.nexusmods.com/fallout4/mods/88357__

+NOTE: If you are not a Nvidia user, you will need to disable the Nvidia Reflex Support mod in the left side under "Utilities".

 Off-Site Downloads:

 - Download Combat Drones here: https://storage.icestormng-mods.de/s/EGmEbj6mZ2EK3tY?path=%2F1.1%2FRelease

-Drag the zip file into MO2.
-Enable the mod and plugin.
+_Drag the zip file into MO2.
+Enable the mod & plugin._

 - Download OCBP for Fallout 4 here: https://www.loverslab.com/files/file/18604-ocbp-for-fallout-4/

-Drag the zip file into MO2, directly above 3BBB Physics (CBBE - TWB) and enable it.
+_Drag the zip file into MO2, directly above 3BBB Physics (CBBE - TWB) & enable it._

 __Note: You'll have to make an account before the site will let you click install.
 OCBP is required for 3BBB.__

 - Download M8r98a4f2's Complex Item Sorter version: 1.13 beta 2 from the Collective Modding Discord here: https://discord.com/channels/830436661736243230/915413649638707251/1147636681860714546
 - Download MCM Booster version: 1.1 beta 2 from the Collective Modding Discord here: https://discord.com/channels/830436661736243230/1031848835993047050/1031849157394169888
 - Download MAIM version: 3.02 from the MAIM Hub Discord here: https://discord.com/channels/955873856931897404/1104870314476851281/1104870314476851281

 __Before you get huffy over having to join a Discord, it's a very useful hub where you can get direct help from your favorite mod's authors.
 You can also leave after.__

-Settings you must check in Mod Organizer 2 (double click and navigate to txt file):

-High FPS Physics Fix:

-- set line 26 to true
-- set line 37 to true
-- set line 51 to 3.0

-Buffout 4 NG with PDB support:

-- set line 26 to false
-- set line 27 to false
-- set line 31 to false
-- set line 33 to false
-- set line 34 to false

-All Weapons HD (A.W.H.D.): (this requires going into your game folder, which you can do through the folder icon at the top of your modlist in MO2)

-- Fallout4Prefs.ini- Navigate to the very bottom and you will see the line [Launcher].
-Directly underneath this, add the following line: bEnableFileSelection=1

-- Fallout4Custom.ini-

-[Archive]

-bInvalidateOlderFiles=1s

-ResourceDataDirsFinal=

-Make F4SE an executable in MO2.
-Details on that found in The Midnight Ride.
-Make the executable of fallout4.exe the one in the Stock Game folder.
+Launching Fallout 4:

+- In MO2, you will see a dropdown menu on the right side, to the left of the "Run" button.
+- F4SE should be an executable in this menu.
+Click it.
+- Once selected, click "Run".
+This is how you should run the game each time.
+(Alternatively, you could make a F4SE shortcut so you don't have to open MO2 to launch the game)

 Settings you must change manually in game: